charlesastwood/sonos-pi-controller-official-touchscreen/README.md

 ![Raspberry Pi Controller mounted to wall](./resources/screenshots/controller-mounted.jpg)

 ## Troubleshooting
-If you have any issues getting started, please reach out and I will try to help.

 If your touchscreen is not calibrated correctly, try running the calibration program:
   ```bash
   sudo TSLIB_FBDEVICE=/dev/fb1 TSLIB_TSDEVICE=/dev/input/touchscreen ts_calibrate